kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 copies `Service.spec.ports[].targetPort` verbatim without resolving it, keeping named-port resolution in the controller that already watches pods.

-**Open question — ownerReferences with manual binding** When an `EndpointSelector` is created without a `ownerReferences[].controller` entry set to `true`, that indicates that the `EndpointSelector` is managed manually.
-However, when that `EndpointSelector` is referenced by a higher-level resource (for example, an `InferencePool` or a `Backend`), should there be an ownerRef pointing back to that resource for garbage collection?
-This would allow automatic cleanup of the `EndpointSelector` and its `EndpointSlices` when all owning resources are deleted, but it would require the controller that manages that higher level resource to set ownerRefs on the `EndpointSelector`.
-The alternative is to have no ownerRefs at all for manually managed `EndpointSelector` objects which could lead to the higher-level resources having invalid references to deleted `EndpointSelectors`.
-This may not be a problem in practice if the higher-level resources have robust status conditions.
-Finalizers on the `EndpointSelector` is also a potential option for controllers of higher-level resources.

 ### Controller-Managed Conventions

+The `service-endpointselector-controller` uses a deterministic name derived from the `Service` name so that it can find and update the derived object on subsequent reconciliations.

-Third-party controllers that create `EndpointSelectors` programmatically MUST:
+For third-party controllers that create `EndpointSelector` objects, suggested practices include:

-- Set `ownerReferences` pointing to the managing resource for garbage collection.
-Without `ownerReferences`, the `EndpointSelector` is treated as user-managed, and the `endpointslice-controller` will not garbage collect it or its `EndpointSlices` when the owning resource is deleted.
+- Setting `ownerReferences` to the parent resource so that Kubernetes garbage collection removes the `EndpointSelector` when the parent is deleted.
-- Use `generateName` instead of `name` to avoid naming conflicts when multiple controllers target the same workload.
+- Using `generateName` rather than `name` to avoid naming conflicts when multiple controllers may target the same workload.
-- Set `app.kubernetes.io/managed-by` to identify the managing controller.

-The `service-endpointselector-controller` uses a deterministic name derived from the `Service` name to allow lookup by service name.

 ### Test Plan